Israel destroyed over 300 homes in Jabalia, northern Gaza Strip: Civil Defense

-The Palestinian Civil Defense Service in Gaza said on Saturday that the Israeli army has destroyed over 300 homes in Jabalia in the northern Gaza Strip since the start of its military offensive a week ago.
+The Palestinian Civil Defense Service in Gaza said over the weekend that the Israeli army has destroyed over 300 homes in Jabalia in the northern Gaza Strip since the start of its military offensive a week ago.

 Civil Defense spokesman Mahmoud Basal told Anadolu that "the Israeli army has completely destroyed more than 300 homes in Jabalia in the northern Gaza Strip since the beginning of its offensive."